taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Technical Integrity (4 points)**
-Explain the modified wand evidence without revealing you could have made it.
-Must satisfy the Inquisitor.
+When Evidence B-2 (wand analysis) surfaces, explain the technical details without admitting you made it.
+The Inquisitor must not accuse you directly afterward.

 **Client Confidential (3 points)**
-If pressed about Bodd's wand request, reveal the name "R. Kett" but maintain you don't know who that is.
+When pressed about the modified wand, reveal the buyer used the name "M. Cross" (connecting to Evidence B-4) but maintain you don't know who that is.

 **Craft Respected (2 points)**
 Have your expertise acknowledged as essential to understanding the crime.